hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 * The `did_doc~attach` optional, contains the DID Doc associated with the `did`, if required.
   * If the `did` is resolvable (either an inline `peer:did` or a publicly resolvable DID), the `did_doc~attach` attribute should not be included.
   * If the DID is a `did:peer` identifier, the DIDDoc must be as outlined in [RFC 0627 Static Peer DIDs](../0627-static-peer-dids/README.md).
+* The `did_rotate~attach` attribute is optional, but SHOULD be included if the `did` attribute is resolvable and the `did_doc~attach` is not included.
+The value is the Base64url encoded DID, and signed with the key used in the invitation.

 In addition to a new DID, the associated DID Doc might contain a new endpoint.
 This new DID and endpoint are to be used going forward in the relationship.